Smartphones are so widely used nowadays – 3.8B are in circulation in September 2021 - that we hardly believe they did not exist a few years ago.

 A kiosk that enables card activation 24/7 is also a possibility.

 Thales has developed a multi-service kiosk that enables instant card issuance at a bank branch.
-It could be developed to perform more services for all aspects of ID verification for enrollment, including the personalization of the biometric CVM for EMV cards.
+It could be extended to perform more services for all aspects of ID verification for enrollment, including personalising the biometric CVM for EMV cards.

 Thales biometric payment cards have been widely deployed and tested in customer trials around the world.